Geriatric Respiratory Infections Treatment Q&A

 At Geriatric Clinic of Dr. Mohamed Nassar M.D, we treat a range of respiratory illnesses that effect elderly.
-Dr. Nassar MD specializes in geriatric health care.
-For more information, call now or schedule an appointment online.
+Dr. Nassar MD specializes in geriatric respiratory infections treatment.
+For more information, contact now or schedule an appointment online.
 We are conveniently located at 255 Terracina Blvd, Suite 105 Redlands, CA 92373.

 Table of Contents: